Princess Aurora (film): Plot

 A strange series of murders begin to take place in Korea.
 There seems to be no connection between the victims, only a small sticker depicting a character from the popular "Princess Aurora" cartoon series is found at every crime scene.

 Detective Oh Sung-ho (Moon Sung-keun), who is studying to become a priest, and his partner (Kwon Oh-joong) are working on the serial murder case, with little progress.
 Sung-ho begins to suspect that his ex-wife Jung Soon-jung (Uhm Jung-hwa) might be behind the murders.
 Uncertain of his suspicions, Sung-ho withholds information, and instead of confirming Soon-jung's guilt or innocence, gets caught up emotionally and spends a romantic night with her.
 The killings continue, with Soon-jung out to punish everyone whom she believes played a role in her young child's death.
 Soon-jung eventually allows herself to be captured, in order to complete the final act of her revenge.

+After killing her final target, she chooses to end her life to be with her daughter.
+The remaining target is then pursued and killed by her husband.